Customer Satisfaction and Product Safety

 Addressing Market Quality Issues

-Whenever a problem related to product quality occurs, sales sites around the world are required to register information in a Group-wide critical accident report database immediately.
+Whenever a problem related to product and service quality occurs, sales sites around the world are required to register information in a Group-wide critical accident report database immediately.
 Registered information is instantly sent to the appropriate supervisor and shared with relevant departments.
 Using this system, the Group takes action to prevent a recurrence by thoroughly investigating all registered incidents, analyzing the causes, implementing countermeasures, and reflecting these in technical and assessment standards.
 In the unlikely event of a safety-related incident, a report will be immediately filed with the supervisor of the individual business and shared with the Chief Quality Officer, as well as with the departments in charge of quality assurance, corporate communications, and legal affairs, regardless of the cause of the problem.
-When a quality problem with a potentially serious risk arises, a Quality Problem Countermeasure Conference is convened based on the Market Quality Management Rules in order to promptly deal with the issue and ensure thorough information disclosure.
+When a quality problem with a potentially serious risk arises, a Quality Problem Countermeasure Conference is convened based on the Group Market Quality Management Rules in order to promptly deal with the issue and ensure thorough information disclosure.

 Enhancing Product Safety Standards